University-Experience/Tile-Grout-Filling-Robot/README.md

 - 🟣 **Web-Based Control:** Provides a user-friendly interface for manual and automatic operation modes, enhancing flexibility.

-- 🟡 **Modular Architecture:** Combines Python, JavaScript, and Arduino, and Raspberry code for a scalable, maintainable system.
+- 🟡 **Modular Architecture:** Combines Python, JavaScript, Arduino, and Raspberry Pi code for a scalable, maintainable system.

 ---